DPIclimate/broker/doc/kubernetes.md

 ## Requirements

 - Docker (to build local images)
+- docker-cri
 - Kubernetes (Running as a single node cluster)
   - Kubeadm
   - Kubectl
   - Kubelet

+## Local Container Images

+Currently there are three local container images built for the broker system:

+- `broker/python-base`
+- `broker/mgmt-app`
+- `broker/ttn_decoder`

+So long as your kubernetes cluster is using the [docker-cri](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker) driver it should be able to read these locally built images.
+In future the broker should use hosted images, either using an online repository such as docker hub or an internally hosted repository.
+As each node (Server) in the cluster will need to access the same images, these should not be locally built as that can introduce varience.

 ## Volume Storage